0xor0ne/awesome-list/README.md

 * [Reverse Engineering][35]: reversing resources.
 * [Rust][18]: curated list of Rust code and resources.
 * [Shell][31]: command-line frameworks, toolkits, guides and gizmos.
+* [Tunneling][181]: ngrok alternatives and other ngrok-like tunneling software and services.
 * [Vim][32]: all things vim.

 ## Blogs